paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

   * `info` (string, OPTIONAL): Context- and application-specific information used as the info parameter to the KDF.
   * `salt` (string, OPTIONAL): A base64url-encoded non-secret value used as the `salt` input to the KDF.
 If omitted, the KDF-specific default applies.
 If present, the decoded salt MUST be valid for use with the KDF defined by the `alg` name.

-For a machine-readable definition of these fields, see the JSON Schema in {{Appendix A}}.
+For a machine-readable definition of these fields, see the JSON Schema in (#appendix-a).

 # Cryptographic Dependencies